BC-SECURITY/Long-Live-The-Empire/Exercise 3 - Module Execution/Exercise 3.md

 # Exercise 3: Module Execution
 For this exercise, we will use the Kali box and Workstation 1.
-We will be diving into practical aspects of module execution on Agents.
+We will be diving into the practical aspects of module execution on Agents.
 We'll start by operating an interactive shell, proceeding to list and inject into processes, then moving on to executing Binary Object Files (BOF).

-# Interact with Agent
+# Interact with an Agent
-In this section, you will learn how to effectively interact with an agent within Starkiller.
-This involves various steps, from operating an interactive shell to executing Binary Object Files (BOF).
-It will give you hands-on experience and demonstrate the depth of functionalities an agent offers.
+First we are going to review the basic interaction functions for an Agent

 1. On the Agents tab of Starkiller, click on the name of the agent to interact with it.